-The Common Stock is currently quoted on the Nasdag National Market under the symbol "PRTL."
+The Common Stock is currently quoted on the Nasdaq National Market under the symbol "PRTL."
 Application will be made to have the Warrant Shares quoted on the Nasdaq National Market.
-Neither the Units, the Warrants nor the Notes are expected to be quoted on Nasdaq or traded on a national securities exchange.
+Neither the Units, the Warrants nor the Notes are expected to be quoted on the Nasdaq National Market or traded on a national securities exchange.

-Registration Rights......
+Registration Rights.....

 Pursuant to the Warrant Agreement, the Company is required to file the Common Shelf Registration Statement under the Securities Act covering the issuance of shares of Common Stock to the holders of the Warrants upon exercise of the Warrants by the holders thereof and to use its reasonable efforts to cause the Common Shelf Registration Statement to be declared effective on or before 180 days after the date of this Prospectus and to remain effective, subject to certain exceptions, until the earlier of (i) such time as all Warrants have been exercised and (ii) the Expiration Date.
-See "Description of Warrants--Registration Rights.'
+Under certain circumstances, the Company will be required to file a Demand Registration Statement.
+See "Description of Warrants--Registration Rights."

-For additional information concerning the Notes and Warrants and the definitions of certain capitalized terms used above, see "Description of "Description of Notes," "Description of Warrants" and "Description of Units."
-Capital Stock."
+For additional information concerning the Notes and Warrants and the definitions of certain capitalized terms used above, see "Description of Units," "Description of Notes," "Description of Warrants" and "Description of Capital Stock."

-FOR A DISCUSSION OF CERTAIN RISKS THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN THE UNITS, SEE "RISK FACTORS" BEGINNING ON PAGE 9.
+FOR A DISCUSSION OF CERTAIN RISKS THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN THE UNITS, SEE "RISK FACTORS" BEGINNING ON PAGE 10.